 Estate Planning for a Family Business

-Estate planning for your Naples family business is crucial for the success of your business and the continuation of your family’s income.
+Estate planning for a family business is as important as estate planning for yourself.
+Making a plan allows you to provide for your loved ones.
+Estate planning for your Naples family business provides for the future success of your business and the continuation of your family’s income.
 It is easy to get overwhelmed with the day-to-day tasks of running a family business, but estate planning is not something you should put on the backburner.
 A significant majority of family businesses never make it to the second generation because of a lack of planning.
 If you own a family business in Naples, Florida, you should reach out to James R. Nici, a qualified estate planning attorney, as soon as possible.

 Estate planning for a family business can be complicated and goes far beyond creating a will.
 Below are seven basic steps that you may need to take when estate planning for your business.